 Make sure you do all the exercises with the intention of curiosity and kindness.

-You can be either sitting or lying down position, whichever feels more comfortable to you.
+You can be either sitting or lying down, whichever feels more comfortable to you.

 As part of your routine, you can practice somatic breathing on the go.
 Adjust the techniques so you can perform them discreetly in public when needed, allowing you to manage stress or anxiety without attracting unwanted attention.